rubrikinc/rubrik-sdk-for-powershell/docs/reference/Get-RubrikFileset.md

 ```

 ### -HostName
-Name of the host using a fileset
+Exact name of the host using a fileset
+Partial match of hostname, using an 'in fix' search.

 ```yaml
 Type: String